1. Summary

 2.2 Pensions in public sector finance statistics

-Users with interest exclusively in pensions may find UK National Accounts Table 29 to be the most accessible and comprehensive source of pension data compiled in accordance with national accounts rules and guidelines.
+Users with interest exclusively in pensions may find our article titled Pensions in the national accounts, a fuller picture of the UK's funded and unfunded pension obligations to be the most accessible and comprehensive source of pension data compiled in accordance with national accounts rules and guidelines.
 In the following sections, however, we focus exclusively on the presentation and impact of pensions in fiscal statistics.

 Public sector finance (PSF) statistics are based on the same framework as the UK National Accounts.
 The two sets of statistics are conceptually consistent but with the coverage of PSF limited to the public sector, these statistics can be produced more frequently and operate a less restrictive revisions policy.

 With the adoption of ESA 2010, PSF statistics were updated to reflect net pension liability associated with the largest funded public pension scheme, the Local Government Pension Scheme.
 The adoption of the new standards also led to a classification review of funded public sector pension schemes to identify other instances of public sector units either holding managerial responsibility for pensions, or controlling pension administrators1.
 The inclusion of these newly classified, funded public sector pension schemes, as well as the general improvements to methods and data sources, were implemented in the PSF release on 21 September 2017.
-An article was published alongside the release to explain the rationale for those improvements and to show how the pension changes affect the main fiscal aggregates of public sector net borrowing (PSNB), public sector net debt (PSND) and public sector net financial liabilities (PSNFL).
+An article titled Employment-related pensions in public sector finances was published alongside the release to explain the rationale for those improvements and to show how the pension changes affect the main fiscal aggregates at the time, notably public sector net borrowing (PSNB), public sector net debt (PSND) and public sector net financial liabilities (PSNFL).

 The novelty of pension administrators for the PSF framework and the effects of their inclusion in the PSF statistics prompted the referral of the methods associated with the recording of public sector pensions to the Public Sector Finances Technical Advisory Group (PSFTAG), a group of experts, which advises on issues that arise when defining how organisations, transactions and balance sheet levels should be recorded in the PSF statistics.
-In June 2018, we explained the options and consulted on the presentation of pension externally.
+Through the June 2018 article Pensions in public sector finances: technical note and consultation document, we explained the options and consulted on the presentation of pension externally.

 In November 2018, we responded to the consultation and announced our decision.
 Having carefully considered the responses to the consultation, we decided to implement the recommendations made by the PSFTAG, namely: